smxi/inxi/README.txt

 Clone just this branch:

-git clone https://github.com/smxi/inxi --branch inxi-Perl --single-branch
+git clone https://github.com/smxi/inxi --branch inxi-perl --single-branch

 Install pinxi for testing.
 Note that the -U option works now so only the initial install is required: